Ramakien: Part One

-The first part begins with the story of Phra Narai in the form of a boar vanquishing the demon Hiranyak.
+The first part begins with the story of Phra Narai in the form of a boar vanquishing the demon Hiranyaksha.
 This is followed by an account of the origins of the ancestors of Thotsakan.
-According to Ramakien, Phra Isuan grants his servant Nonthok a boon which enables him to change his finger into a diamond and destroy anyone at whom he points it.
+According to Ramakien, Phra Isuan grants his servant Nonthok (Bhasmasura) a boon that enables him to change his finger into a diamond and destroy anyone at whom he points it.
 As Nonthok begins to abuse this power, Phra Narai assumes the form of a charming woman who dances in front of Nonthok, who tries to imitate the movement of her hands.
 At one moment, he points the diamond finger towards himself and instantly dies.
 Nonthok is later reborn as Thotsakan.
 He also has four brothers and a sister, as well as half-siblings.
-Thotsakan first marries Kala Akhi, the daughter of Kala Nakha of the underworld, and later receives Nang Montho as a gift from Phra Isuan.
-Thotsakan and Nang Montho have a son with the first name Ronapak; after his victory over Indra, he is called Intharachit.
+Thotsakan first marries Kala Akhi (Mandodari), the daughter of Kala Nakha (Mayasura) of the underworld, and later receives Nang Montho as a gift from Phra Isuan.
+Thotsakan and Kala Akhi have a son with the first name Ronapak (Meghanada); after his victory over Indra, he is called Intharachit(Winner of Indra).

 The text then explains the origins of the simian characters Phali and Sukhrip.
-They are born to Kala Acana, the wife of king Khodam, as a result of her adultery with Phra In and Phra Athit.
-When king Khodam immerses them in a lake to test their legitimacy, they turn into monkeys and vanish into the forest.
-Phra Isuan grants Phali a magic trident which will transfer to Phali half the strength of anyone fighting him.
-Sukhrip is rewarded with a beautiful young maiden Dara, but Phali takes her for himself.
-Later, Phali also seizes Thotsakan's consort Nang Montho and they have a son named Ongkhot before she is returned to Thotsakan.
+They are born to Kala Acana (Anjana), the wife of king Khodam (Kesari), as a result of her adultery with Phra In and Phra Athit.
+When King Khodam immerses them in a lake to test their legitimacy, they turn into monkeys and vanish into the forest.
+Phra Isuan grants Phali a magic trident, which will transfer to Phali half the strength of anyone fighting him.
+Sukhrip is rewarded with a beautiful young maiden Dara (Tara), but Phali takes her for himself.
+Later, Phali also seizes Thotsakan's consort Nang Montho, and they have a son named Ongkhot before she is returned to Thotsakan.
 Finally, Phali banishes Sukhrip to the forest where he meets Hanuman.

 Hanuman is said to be born after Phra Isuan places his celestial weapons in the mouth of Sawaha, the daughter of Kala Acana.
 Hanuman at first stays with Phali and Sukhrip, but later decides to join Sukhrip in his banishment in the forest.

 Rama, known in the Ramakien as Phra Ram, has ancestors tracing back to Phra Narai through King Thotsarot.
 Phra Ram himself is a reincarnation of Phra Narai, and his brothers Phra Lak, Phra Phrot and Phra Satarut are manifestations of Phra Narai's emblems: the serpent, the discus, and the mace, respectively.
-Phra Ram's consort Nang Sida is a reincarnation of Phra Narai's consort Laksami, but she is born as the daughter of Thotsakan in Lanka and adopted by king Chonok of Mithila.
+Phra Ram's consort Nang Sida is a reincarnation of Phra Narai's consort Laksami, but she is born as the daughter of Thotsakan in Lanka and adopted by king Chonok (Janaka) of Mithila.